Skip to main content

 2

-If any certificate is missing, a prompt will appear, asking if you’d like to add it.
+If any certificate is missing, a prompt will appear, asking if you would like to add it.
 Adding the certificate ensures the add-in is recognized as a trusted source, enhancing security and performance.

 3

-If the verification process encounters an error (e.g., a certificate can’t be verified or added), you will be prompted to send logs for analysis.
-The application will gather relevant logs, draft an email with the logs attached, which you can review before sending to our support team.
+If the verification process encounters an error (for example, a certificate cannot be verified or added), you will be prompted to send logs for analysis.
+The application will gather relevant logs and draft an email with the logs attached, which you can review before sending to our support team.

 Microsoft Office requires all add-ins to be signed by trusted publishers to protect your data and environment from malicious code.
 By ensuring that each add-in’s certificate is verified and stored in the Trusted Publishers list, our application provides: